SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 ## Colab
 Q: What is Colab?<br>
 A: Google Colaboratory (or Colab for short) is a free environment to write code in jupyter notebook.
 The program provides access to GPUs (Graphics Processing Unit) and TPUs (Tensor Processing Unit).

+Q: Do I need to register for Colab somehow?<br>
+A: Yes, to use Colab, you need a Google Account and Google Drive connected to it (given automatically with each account).

 Q: Why do we use Colab to run KoboldAI?<br>
 A: Colab is currently the only way (except for Kaggle) to get the free computing power needed to run models in KoboldAI.